Mini Roos (U6-U12) - Pine Hills FC

 Mini Roos

-Pine Hills FC is proud of its commitment to Mini Roos players.
+Pine Hills FC is proud of its commitment to our U6-12 players.
 We provide programs that cater for the development of players of all abilities, with a priority on fun, enjoyment and skill development.
-Mini Roos caters for children aged 6 to 12.

 General Information